 They work hard to avoid the shame they live in.
 Many of the coping strategies, in other words, their defense mechanisms are abusive in nature – hence the term narcissistic abuse.
 They will use innumerable abusive techniques like emotional withholding, lying, belittling, bullying, accusing, blaming, shaming, gas lighting, sabotaging, invading privacy and lots more to keep control over you.

 Psychological abuse leaves behind long-lasting feelings of worthlessness and inadequacy, a sense of being separate from love.
-After this, it’s common for PTSD to develop as the survivor replays every second in their mind, over and over again.
+After such a damaging phase it is natural to develop PTSD, as the survivor replays every memory over and over in their mind.
+It deeply scars the psyche of the person.

 The feelings of worthlessness and inadequacy are so unbearable that the mind is desperately trying to figure out what happened, to ensure it never happens again.
-The mind slowly develops an illusion of control, by analyzing everything and knowing all the “why” answers.
+The mind slowly develops an illusion of control, by analyzing everything and being curious about every little detail.

 In order to unravel this puzzle, we must get back to the root cause: those unbearable feelings.

-I highly recommend working with a professional therapist through this process.
-Remember, these feelings were so intense that your body actually puts walls in place to stop them from being felt.
+Working with a professional psychotherapist is recommended to smoothly work through this process of healing.
+Remember, these feelings were so intense that your body have taken a defensive stance to the feelings and now you do not feel them anymore.
 But they’re still stored in your body, and that is the nature of PTSD.

 This journey starts when we become aware of what’s really going on in our body and mind.
 Instead of living in our protective mechanisms, we start to notice them.

-When we work through trauma, it’s important to pay attention to our bodies (heart, muscles, gut), which have a lot of their own wisdom.
-It’s frustrating to communicate with body sensations like “numbness” or “tension”, but we can start with the knowledge that our bodies put up those defenses to protect us from some really overwhelming stuff.
-By acknowledging this noble effort, we can begin to offer a lot of care and kindness to these sensations.
+When we work through trauma, it’s important to pay attention to our bodies (heart, muscles, gut), which has a language of its own.
+It’s frustrating to communicate with body sensations like “numbness” or “tension”, but we can start with the knowledge that our bodies put up those defenses to protect us from some really overwhelming emotions.